dennislee22/dennislee22.github.io/docs/cdppvc/cdw.md

     ![](../../assets/images/dsconsole/cmds.png)

 2. The system will redirect the browser to the following page.
-Click `Cloudera Data Warehouse`.
+Click `Data Warehouse`.

     ![](../../assets/images/dsconsole/dsmenu.png)

 3. Click the thunder icon of the newly created data lake environment.
-Fill in the parameters using LDAP user credential.
+Fill in the parameters using LDAP user credentials.
 Note that the databases must be pre-created as highlighted in the [Prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) topic.

     ![](../../assets/images/cdw/cdw1.png)